HarryEllames/Uni-WebPages/README.md

 # Uni-WebPages
-Websites created during university using HTML, CSS and JavaScript
+Webs pages and websites created during university using HTML, CSS and JavaScript

 The "Employment Skills Portfolio" was hosted publicly on firebase, available through the following links: